-If you have an email address, you’ve received spam mail hundreds or even thousands of times.
+If you have an email address, you’ve received spam email hundreds or even thousands of times.

 Compare that unwanted spam message to a curated, personalized email that seems to be written just for you.
-Yes, it comes from a company, but it reads like someone sat down and addressed you one-on-one.
-When you receive an email like that, you perk up a little, right?
+Yes, it comes from a company, but it reads like someone sat down and addressed you personally.
+When you receive an email like that, you are intrigued, right?

-You definitely open the email.
-You scroll through, maybe even reading, or at least skimming.
-If the email is especially compelling, you might click the links in the body.
-You could potentially make a purchase too.
+You open the email to take a look.
+If the email is especially compelling, you might click on the web links.
+You may even make a purchase.

-This is the goal of every marketer (yourself included) - to get more customers and thus more sales.
+This is the goal of every marketer (yourself included) - to get more customers and more sales.
 Once you’ve captured the contact information of your lead, you want to nurture and engage with them.
-This is done to build trust and strengthen the relationship.
-Once that relationship is adequately tended to, you could convert leads to buying customers.
+This is done to build trust and strengthen the relationship, and is essential to inbound marketing.
+Once that relationship is adequately tended to, you can hope to convert leads into buying customers.

 If you sat down and addressed every lead you had in your email list manually one-by-one, you would never get anything else done.
 That’s why automated email marketing exists.
 You can use automated email marketing software to send messages any time and reach different segments of your audience (more on this in Chapter 2).

 In this guide, we are going to delve into everything you need to know about email marketing automation.
-By the time you’re done reading, you should know how to segment your audience, write personalized emails, and which tools to use for email automation success.
+By the time you’re done reading, you'll know how to segment your audience, write personalized emails, and which tools to use for email automation.

-Let’s start with a definition of email marketing automation.
+Let’s start with the definition of email marketing automation.

 Automated email marketing is a protocol (and a type of software) that sends out emails according to specific criteria you set up.
-These criteria could be you send emails when:
+These criteria could be anything like this:

 Those are just some examples.

 When we say “you” send the emails, we mean "your company" sends it, without any manual intervention.
-You will use the automated software to schedule messages for certain times to specific audience segments.
+You will use the email automation software to schedule messages for certain times to specific audience segments.

 With email newsletters, you’re sending these out at a certain time to your entire subscriber base.
-You won’t have to segment your audience, so again, you won’t need to rely on automation.
+You won’t have to segment your audience, so again, you won’t need to rely on automation, although it can help.

-If you need some convincing, check out these stats from James Scherer at Wishpond, a marketing company.
-Scherer found these stats from Econsultancy, Gartner Research, the Annuitas Group, and more marketing resources.
+Check out these stats from James Scherer at Wishpond, a marketing company.
+Scherer got these numbers from Econsultancy, Gartner Research, the Annuitas Group, and other resources.

 Here are the stats:

-There are many instances in which you might want to send targeted, automated emails to your leads or customers.
-Before going into the depth of using email marketing automation, let's first learn when to apply it.
+There are many instances where you might want to send targeted, automated emails to your leads or customers.
+Take a look at these examples:

 When your lead opts in, this is the first email you’re going to send them.
 It’s acting as a confirmation of their opting in as well as welcoming them into your email list.
 This email should be short and to the point.
-Don't make it too long; write just about enough to introduce your site and its content.
-You can use this email to send the most popular posts or posts that solve a common problem in your lead's lives.
+Don't make it too long; write just about enough to introduce your business or website and its USP.
+You can use this email to send the most popular posts, or some content that your leads might be commonly interested in.

-Most email tools today also allow sending a double opt-in confirmation mail.
-If you that set up, your system will first send an email to confirm the lead's email.
-Welcome email would be, technically, the second email.
+Most email tools today also allow sending a double opt-in confirmation email.
+If you have that setup, your system will first send an email to confirm the lead's email id and intent to opt-in.
+Welcome email would then be, technically, the second email.

 If you’re introducing a new product or service, fill in your audience ahead of time with an email.
 You might preview the product and invite the reader to learn more about it on your website.
 If there’s a waitlist to get exclusive access to the product/service, include a link to a form so the lead can sign up.
 You might even throw in a discount code for good measure.